waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LONG_GRASS**: Fully traversable tile.
 Wild POKéMON can be encountered here.
 - **PC**: An interactable object used to access the Pokémon Storage System and personal item storage.
 - **LADDER**: A traversable warp tile that moves the player between floors.
 - **FLOOR_UP_WALL**: Confirmed impassable when trying to move onto it from an adjacent tile above.
-Its behavior when approached from other directions is untested.
-It may be a one-way ledge.
-My pathfinding tools currently treat it as a WALL to be safe.
+My previous hypothesis that it was a one-way ledge was a hallucination.
 - **WARP_CARPET_RIGHT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the right.
 To activate, you must attempt to move right from the carpet tile, effectively trying to walk 'off' the map.
 - **WARP_CARPET_UP**: A traversable warp tile at the edge of a map that transitions to the adjacent map above.
 Must move up to activate.
 Confirmed that moving from this tile to a FLOOR tile below it is possible, so it is not a one-way ledge.
 - **WARP_CARPET_DOWN**: A traversable warp tile at the edge of a map that transitions to the adjacent map below.
 Must move down to activate.